One Saturday morning, a text from Lucky lit up Shelly’s phone. “NY NY wedding.”

 Should he tell his aunt he finally met Callie?
 He remembered her warning glance to her husband one day.

 But he had already overheard.

 “My mind worked furiously to draw the sketch,” his uncle was saying, “while filtering out Callie’s chatter which never includes any mention of her husband.
 But in the future, it would work better if she is clothed.
 She has a big city talent for how to dress.”

 “You mean that nude models are dangerous?”
 AnnaMaria said, “and why do you want to paint her again?”

 “Jealousy is not pretty on you,” Uncle Max had said.
-“Besides, it would be a bad idea to have an affair with Callie when Jim’s my patron.”
+“Besides, it would be a bad idea to have an affair with Callie while Jim’s my patron.”

-The waiter splashed it into her glass.
-The red cabernet in her delicate glass contrasted with his uncle’s black coffee in a hefty, white porcelain mug, both vessels side-by-side.
+The waiter splashed it into her glass, the red cabernet, his uncle’s black coffee in white porcelain mug, both vessels side-by-side.

 Then his uncle rose.
 “I just paid the bill on my phone.

 “Callie, I’m sorry to run.
 I’ve a meeting downtown.
 George, you can stay and finish eating.”